-The dreaded January blues can hit some of us like a tonne of snowballs, but we’ve hand-picked some great mental health apps that could be useful.
+The dreaded January blues can hit some of us like a tonne of snowballs, but we’ve hand-picked some great wellbeing apps that could be useful.

 The leftover turkey’s been well and truly gobbled, the decorations are defunct, and work is back with a vengeance – those dreaded January blues can hit some of us like a tonne of snowballs.
 According to MIND, 1 in 6 of us report to feeling anxious and/or depressed in any given week, so it’s worth taking any mental health symptoms you may be experiencing seriously.

 Believe it or not, there’s plenty of support right at your fingertips.
-You may not have the inclination to Snapchat or Instagram, but have you thought of turning to more relevant apps on the days when things feel tough?
+You may not have the inclination to Snapchat or Instagram, but have you thought of turning to wellbeing apps on the days when things feel tough?